tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-3-threat-defense.md

 ## Quarantine a workload

 Suppose you have a compromised workload in your environment and want to conduct further investigation on it.
-In that case, you should not terminate the workload but isolate it, so it will not be able to cause damage or spread laterally across your environment.
-In this situation, you should quarantine the pod by applying a security policy to it that will deny all the egress and ingress traffic and log all the communications attempts from and to that pod.
+In that case, you should not terminate the workload but isolate it so it will not be able to cause damage or spread laterally across your environment.
+In this situation, you should quarantine the pod by applying a security policy that will deny all the egress and ingress traffic and log all the communications attempts from and to that pod.

 We have the `quarantine` policy created in the `security` tier.
 This policy has a label selector of `quarantine = true`.
 Let's see how it works.

 1. Execute the following commands from the attacker pod (if you did quit from its shell, it got deleted.
-Create it again if it's the case.).
+Create it again if that's the case.).

    - Test the connection to a local service